Anand (actor)

-Anand is an Indian actor who works predominantly in Telugu, Tamil, and Malayalam films along with a few Kannada films.
-He has also acted in several Malayalam TV shows.

-The actor's biggest film till date is Mani Ratnam's black comedy film Thiruda Thiruda (1993), but unlike his co-stars of that film, it failed to translate into a breakthrough for him.
+Anand Bharathi is an Indian actor who works predominantly in Telugu, Tamil, and Malayalam films, and television shows.
+The actor's biggest film till date is Mani Ratnam's black comedy Thiruda Thiruda (1993), but unlike his co-stars of that film, it failed to translate into a breakthrough for him.
 He has also played second lead roles and supporting characters in several films including Kamal Haasan's Sathyaa and Vijayakanth's Poonthotta Kaavalkaaran.

 Early and personal life

 Anand was born in Hyderabad as the youngest of four sons.
 His father V. S. Bharathi, worked for Brooke Bond India Ltd, and his mother Rajalakshmi is a house wife.
 His brothers are B. Ramesh, a Vice President of Finance with Times of India, Dr. B. Suresh, a teacher at English Vivekananda College, and Bharat Arun, a former Indian cricketer and now bowling coach for Indian cricket team.
 Anand also owns a restaurant named Zenzerro in Thiruvananthapuram.

 Anand has been married to actress Poornima since 2002.